mim-uw/eXplainableMachineLearning-2024/README.md

 ### Important dates:

 - 2023-11-03 – First checkpoint: Students chose the model, create a plan of work (to be discussed at the classes).
 Deliverables: 3 min presentation based on one slide.
+(0-5 points)
 - 2023-12-08 – Second checkpoint: Provide initial experimental results.
 At least one vulnerability should have been found by now.
+(0-10 points)
-- 2023-01-26 - Final checkpoint: Presentation of all identified  vulnerabilities
+- 2023-01-26 - Final checkpoint: Presentation of all identified  vulnerabilities.
+(0-20 points)

 ### Models: